askap-vast/vast-pipeline/docs/quickstart/configuration.md

 creating db 'vastdb'
 ```

 4. Create the database tables.
-Remember first to activate the Python environment as described in [`INSTALL.md`](./INSTALL.md).
+Remember first to activate the Python environment as described in [Installation of Python Enviroment](installation.md#python-environment).
 The `createcachetable` command below creates the cache tables required by DjangoQ.

 ```bash
 (pipeline_env)$ ./manage.py migrate